Deer Permits and Tags

 The credit card provided will be used to pay for the total price of the awarded permits at the time of the draw if this application is selected as a winner for the hunt.

-Any members added by the leader will be charged on the leader’s credit card by default.
+Any members added by the leader on the initial group creation application will be charged on the leader’s credit card by default.
 Credit card information for each applicant can be modified after the application is submitted.

 • $150.00 Mule Deer Stamp Fee (plus Nonresident White-tailed deer permit fee listed above)